jeffreyhorner/R-Array-Hash/README.md

   make
   ```

-An alternative way to configure for debugging and development is:
+An alternative for debugging and development is:

   ```
   CC="ccache gcc"